Click image to magnify.

 PROMOTING THE BUSINESSES OF THE NORTH END OF HALIFAX

-The business community in the North End is bustling with a diverse retail cohort, vibrant food scene and strong professional and personal service presence.
+The business community in the North End of Halifax is bustling with a diverse retail cohort, vibrant food scene and strong professional and personal service presence.
 The North End is truly a place where you can work, shop, live and play all in the same neighborhood.
 To help promote, support advocate for commercial development in the North End, the North End Business Association was established as an official Business Improvement District (BID) in 2011.
 It is now one of eight BIDs in HRM, working hard to represent more than 350 members that have chosen to do business here.

 WHAT IS A BID?